 In case you can’t decide beside 2D and 3D animation, check this out:

 Answer these questions, count the times your said ‘yes’ and voila!
 We have the answer for you.
 These recommend animation budget have a wide range due to various choices that you may have in choosing smaller or bigger animation studios.

 You said ‘yes’ twice?
 Your budget should be from $400 – $10,000 per minute animation.

 This indicates one of three kinds of animations.

 - Simple, short story-telling clips, often for children, that requires characters that are often colorful but not very specific.
 You can also do your own voice-over for this.

 - Demonstrations of expertise knowledge that may require more detailed designs but simple storyline, little expertise in animation knowledge.

 - A series of basic videos, most likely whiteboard animation, to use in several lessons and situations

 In this case, you may be looking for more high-tech animation, with effects and movements that require more work.
-Perhaps there has to be unique designs or even hand-drawn animation, since your video are not using generic characters or objects but very specialised ones.
+Perhaps these has to be unique designs or even hand-drawn animation, since your video are not using generic characters or objects but very specialized ones.
 As a result, the clip will cost your more, so expect to pay more!